sdesabbata/granolarr/README.md

 [This work](https://github.com/sdesabbata/GY7702) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

-The teaching materials included in this repository were created by [Dr Stefano De Sabbata](https://stefanodesabbata.com), while working at the [School of Geography, Geology, and the Environment](https://le.ac.uk/gge) of the [University of Leicester](https://le.ac.uk/).
-Stefano would also like to acknowledge the contributions made to parts of these materials by [Prof Chris Brunsdon](https://www.maynoothuniversity.ie/people/chris-brunsdon) and [Prof Lex Comber](https://environment.leeds.ac.uk/geography/staff/1020/professor-lex-comber) (see also [An Introduction to R for Spatial Analysis and Mapping](https://uk.sagepub.com/en-gb/eur/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031), Sage, 2015), [Dr Marc Padilla](https://scholar.google.com/citations?hl=en&user=NSxM1aEAAAAJ), and [Dr Nick Tate](https://www2.le.ac.uk/departments/geography/people/njt9), who conveened a previous version of this module (GY7022) at the University of Leicester.
+This repository includes teaching materials that were created by [Dr Stefano De Sabbata](https://stefanodesabbata.com) for the module [GY7702 Practical Programming in R](https://le.ac.uk/modules/2019/gy7702), while working at the [School of Geography, Geology, and the Environment](https://le.ac.uk/gge) of the [University of Leicester](https://le.ac.uk/).
+Stefano would also like to acknowledge the contributions made to parts of these materials by [Prof Chris Brunsdon](https://www.maynoothuniversity.ie/people/chris-brunsdon) and [Prof Lex Comber](https://environment.leeds.ac.uk/geography/staff/1020/professor-lex-comber) (see also [An Introduction to R for Spatial Analysis and Mapping](https://uk.sagepub.com/en-gb/eur/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031), Sage, 2015), [Dr Marc Padilla](https://scholar.google.com/citations?hl=en&user=NSxM1aEAAAAJ), and [Dr Nick Tate](https://www2.le.ac.uk/departments/geography/people/njt9), who conveened previous versions of the module (GY7022) at the University of Leicester.

 Files in the Data folder have been derived from data by sources such as the Office for National Statistics, Ministry of Housing, Communities & Local Government, Ofcom, and other institutions of the UK Government under the [Open Government License v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) -- see linked webpage above on the [National Archives website](http://www.nationalarchives.gov.uk/) or the *LICENSE* file in this folder).